-US stocks trade mixed as Trump attends G20
+US stocks end June with robust gains

 CLICK HERE TO GET THE FOX BUSINESS APP

-In Europe, London's FTSE added 0.2 percent, Germany's DAX added 0.6 percent and France's CAC was higher by 0.5 percent.
+European markets finished the day higher.
+London's FTSE added 0.3 percent, Germany's DAX added 1 percent and France's CAC was higher by 0.8 percent.

 What do you think?